Is Catholic A Form Of Christianity

 Historical Context

 The history of Christianity and Catholicism is deeply intertwined.
-In the early centuries after Jesus' death, the Christian church gradually developed its structure and doctrines.
+Think about it: in the early centuries after Jesus' death, the Christian church gradually developed its structure and doctrines.
 By the 4th century, Christianity had become the official religion of the Roman Empire.
 During this period, the Church in Rome gained prominence due to its association with Saint Peter and its central location in the Empire.

 Over time, differences in theology, practice, and culture led to a growing divide between the Eastern and Western branches of Christianity.
 In 1054, this divide culminated in the Great Schism, which formally separated the Eastern Orthodox churches from the Roman Catholic Church.
 The Western Church, centered in Rome, continued to develop its own distinct identity and practices, solidifying its position as the Catholic Church.